When there’s reciprocation, it’s called requited love. Requited love is a love that is returned. Unrequited would mean the contrary.

 It seemed like he was perfect for me.
 We bonded over poetry.
 That was really the topic of our first date.
 That was the theme that night downtown.
 Although its been years since we met, the memories are still fresh in my mind.
 The feeling is still fresh in me.
 I still get butterflies when I think about him.

 Ancient, distant, cold, unrequited love.
 And I fell hard…deep…slow.
 Which only made the pain so much more.
 It was the difference between being cut with a serrated knife versus a straight blade.
 The blade was dragging in my skin.
 I can see the flesh underneath.
 But it was like I didn’t care.
 If you imagined his “No, I’m not ready” being the knife; I kept going back to that feeling of love for him.
 Only to be cut open with the truth.

-The lesson I learned from loving him and not receiving it in return is that my love is deep.
-And that can be something that someone knows, but whether they respect it is up to them.
+The lesson I learned form loving him and not receiving it in return is that my love is deep.
+And that can be something that someone knows, but whether the respect it is up to them.
 By my remaining true to myself and how I felt, I opened the door for him to be true and honest with me about how he felt for me.

 So for that lesson alone, I am forever grateful.